codacy/docs/docs/coverage-reporter/uploading-coverage-in-advanced-scenarios.md

 If your test suite is split in different modules or runs in parallel, you must upload multiple coverage reports for the same language either at once or in sequence.

-!!! note
-    A line of coverable code can only be "covered" or "uncovered".
-If multiple reports mark a line as covered, or if a single report marks a line as covered multiple times, it always counts as a single covered line when calculating coverage.
+On Codacy, a coverable line can be covered or not covered.
+If one or more coverage reports mark a line as covered multiple times, it still counts as a single covered line.

 !!! tip
-    Consider merging multiple coverage reports before uploading them to Codacy.
+    Alternatively, consider merging multiple coverage reports before uploading them to Codacy.
 Most coverage tools support merging or aggregating coverage data.
 For example, use the [merge mojo for JaCoCo](http://www.eclemma.org/jacoco/trunk/doc/merge-mojo.html).

 ### Uploading all reports at once {: id="multiple-reports-once"}